rtymchyk/babel-plugin-extract-text/README.md

 - `charset`: Character set for the PO (default `UTF-8`)
 - `headers`: Object indicating all PO headers to include (default none).
 - `component`/`function`: Objects customizing the extraction for component/function respectively.
 This includes the React component name to look for, the function names, and so on.
 See https://github.com/rtymchyk/babel-extract-gettext/blob/master/arguments.js#L6 for all defaults.

+### FAQ (Next Steps)
+1. How do I get these React components/functions to actually translate strings?

+  You'll need to build these out and hook them up to a basic gettext client.
+Check out [Jed](https://github.com/messageformat/Jed).

+2. How do I use a translated PO given back to me by translators?

+  Check out [po2json](https://github.com/mikeedwards/po2json) to convert it to JSON, and serve the JSON as message bundles to clients to load into Jed.